nicoratel/SAXSProcessor/README.md

 ## 1. `saxsprocessor.py` — Core SAXS Data Processing Engine
 The `SAXSProcessor` class provides a unified interface to load and process 2D SAXS detector images from several beamlines (ID02, SWING, LGC).

-In case of multiple frames stored in a single file, use 'frame' argument to select the index of the desired frame (pass frame = 0 for first frame), or pass frame='mean' if you want to consider the average of stored frames.
+**Important note: In case of multiple frames stored in a single file, use 'frame' argument to select the index of the desired frame (pass frame = 0 for first frame), or pass frame='mean' if you want to consider the average of stored frames.**

-It handles:
+Example of use:
+`processor = SAXSProcessor (file = '/path/to/h5datafile',
+                            mask = '/path/to/maskfile',
+                            reference_file = '/path/to/ref_file',
+                            frame = 'mean',
+                            instrument='ID02)`

 ### Key Features
-- Reading EIGER / HDF5 / EDF data via dedicated file readers.
+- Reading EIGER / HDF5 / EDF data via dedicated file readers (see filereaders for supported dataformats or to add additional formats)
 - Automatic background subtraction with optimized scaling factor *k*.
 - Pixel binning.
 - Beam-stop / dead-pixel masking and mask-based “caving”.